“Waldorf education is based upon the recognition that the

 Teachers at Steiner schools believe that children gradually incarnate three invisible bodies; the Steiner curriculum is geared to these incarnations.

-The astral and ego bodies fly up to the spirit realm every night, while the physical and etheric bodies stay earthbound.
+At night, the astral and ego bodies fly up to the spirit realm, while the physical and etheric bodies stay earthbound.

 “Here (left) we have the physical body and the ether body (yellow).
 It fills the whole of the physical body.